marcusoftnet/marcusoftnet.github.io/_posts/2017-02-23-comments-on-board-practices-3.md

 ---
 layout: post
-title: "Comments on common board practices - Done?
-There is no Done"
+title: Comments on common board practices - Done?
+There is no Done
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2017-02-23 12:48:13
 tags: